tracycaldwell/thinkcspy/_sources/Lists/Exercises.rst

            # your code here

-       # don't include these tests in Vocareum
+       # some tests to check your work.
+You shouldn't modify these.
        from test import testEqual

        testEqual(get_country_codes("NZ$300, KR$1200, DK$5"), "NZ, KR, DK")